Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Medical conditions, such as diabetes or lupus

 What are the symptoms of MP?

-You may have symptoms on only one side of your body.
+You may have symptoms in one or both thighs.
 Your symptoms may get worse if you stand or walk for a long time.
 You may have any of the following:

 - Numbness and tingling in the outer part of your thigh

-- Burning, stinging, or aching in the front and outer sides of your thigh
+- Burning, stinging, or aching in the front or outer part of your thigh

 - Lower back pain that goes down your legs

 - Skin that is extra sensitive to the touch